tdex-network/tdex-docs/tdex-daemon.md

 ## Deposit funds

-To start a market, you need to deposit two reserves for the pair you are providing liquidity for.
+To start a market, you need to deposit two reserves for the **Market** you are providing liquidity for.
 The initial ratio of two amounts you deposit will represent the starting price you give to that pair.
 From that point on, the **market making strategy will self regulate the trading price**.

-You will also need to deposit in a different address an amount of LBTCs used by all markets to pay for transaction fees.
+> NOTICE: You will also need to deposit in a different address, called **FEE ACCOUNT** an amount of LBTCs used by all markets to pay for transaction fees.

 1. Download and install the [`tdex-cli`](tdex-cli.md)
 2. Connect the CLI to the daemon with the gRPC **operator** interface.